DerTimonius/react-multi-carousel/README.md

 Try to disable JavaScript to test if it renders on the server-side.

-Codes for SSR at [github](https://github.com/YIZHUANG/react-multi-carousel/blob/master/examples/ssr/pages/index.js).
+Code for SSR at [GitHub](https://github.com/YIZHUANG/react-multi-carousel/blob/master/examples/ssr/pages/index.js).

-Codes for the documentation at [github](https://github.com/YIZHUANG/react-multi-carousel/blob/master/stories/index.stories.js).
+Code for the documentation at [GitHub](https://github.com/YIZHUANG/react-multi-carousel/blob/master/stories/index.stories.js).

 ## Install